lehnertu/TEUFEL/README.md

 cmake ..
 ```
 One can check the libraries and tools found and change the make options.
-This can be usefull if it is not desired to build the documentation or the test executables
+This can be usefull if it is desired to build the documentation by default
-(both are enabled by default).
+or to skip the build of the test executables (enabled by default).
 ```
 ccmake ..
 ```